-The unprecedented streamlining of the U.S. economy

-As I stated in an earlier Key Strategy Issues report (KSI No. 285), the improvement in U.S. economic fundamentals has been astonishing.
-To repeat, I said that we have seen unprecedented progress by companies in streamlining operations and by households in cutting expenditures.
+The unprecedented streamlining of the U.S. economy As I stated in an earlier Key Strategy Issues report (KSI No. 285), the improvement in U.S. economy As I stated in an earlier Key Strategy Issues report (KSI No. 285), the improvement in U.S. economy unprecedented progress by companies in streamlining operations and by households in cutting expenditures.
 Furthermore, the undervaluation of houses has reached an unprecedented level.
 All three of these events are the result of an excessive contraction fueled by panic.
 In sum, the correction of the U.S. real economy has gone far enough.
 I concluded that the positive impact of the correction following these excessive events may be much greater than anyone can imagine.
 Furthermore, the rapid recovery of China's domestic demand (November imports up 26.7%, new car sales up 96.4% and industrial output up 19.2%) will probably make a big contribution to economic recoveries in the U.S. and other industrialized countries.